ewilsey/MART441/HW-4/readme.md

 #Issues and Anecdotes:

 #1 The background:
-I originally wanted a gradient grey over a background blue to make the text pop.
-What I ended up doing is going back to my web-dev repo and studying the .css files so that I could relearn how to structure my code better.
-My new background is a series of boxes arranged so that changing elements will be cleaner and should attract the eye to those areas.
-Also, I finally got a background-color to work behind an image.
+I had issues with the background all throughout my coding process until I re-discovered containers and benefits of divs thanks to older repositories and experimentation.

 #2 The Style:
-I wanted the style to be memorable for this piece.
-I was able to find a built in font-family or two.
-I adjusted everything I could find without breaking the code.
+I wanted the style to showcase my understanding of the project.
+I adjusted everything I could find without breaking the code(I broke the code many times).

-The hardest part of this and the last assignment was getting the image to function in the way I desired as stated above.
-I got something to almost work but I wanted to rearrange my structure and broke it.
-I reverted back several steps to where it was close, and from there it was a quick fix to achieve my goal.
+The hardest part of styling this assignment was getting the picture on top of the background but having both as backgrounds.

+Another hard part was getting my containers to stay put and for their contents to act how I wanted them.
+I still haven't fixed the moving input and button.

 #3 Script:
 I was able to fix every issue in my script except for one: after the first button click the button and input area jump to the left hand side of the container.
-It functions, but I don't like that it moves.
+It functions, but it's not supposed to move.

-I had an issue getting functions to work and peeking at Jack Lawless's script section of his index file in the repository helped me find where I was going wrong.
-I needed to update the variable's name for every choice to coincide with that choice.
+I want to credit Jack Lawless because I found his script on the repository and it helped me figure out why my functions weren't advancing after the second choice.
+Our naming conventions happened to be similar so discovering the problem was as simple as much as it was a life-saver.

-I misplaced a bracket at the very end of my work cycle but was able to catch it upon inspecting my commit history via GitHub.
-S
+I must also give credit to the history function on the GitHub desktop app.
+At the very end of coding process I misplaced but was able to find a bracket that broke my code and rendered the buttons useless.

+#4 Takeaway
+If someone were to get an invalid answer, they are required to remember the question they were just asked; the question is not repeated for invalid inputs.
+This does not break the code but may be considered an unwanted feature.

+I'm still bothered by the moving input and button.

+I could have added changing pictures and I might still; I am dreading the possible bugs that may occur.
+Because this assignment was so complicated, there were a lot of bugs!

 #Live Site:
 [HW-4](https://ewilsey.github.io/MART441/HW-4/)